Fast Distributed Inference Serving for Large Language Models: Design

-\parabf{Strawman solution 1: defer newly arrived jobs.} A naive solution is to simply \emph{defer} the execution of newly arrived jobs when the GPU memory is not sufficient to hold additional key-value tensors and keep scheduling current jobs until they finish.
-Although new jobs often have higher priority, they have to be blocked to wait for free memory space.
-Under extreme GPU memory-constrained settings, this solution would degenerate MLFQ to FCFS, which again suffers from head-of-line blocking.
+\parabf{Strawman solution 1: defer newly arrived jobs.} To avoid out-of-memory (OOM) errors, a naive solution is to simply \emph{defer} the execution of newly arrived jobs when the GPU memory is not sufficient and keep scheduling current in-memory jobs until they finish.
+This straightforward solution is widely used in existing serving systems, such as vLLM~\cite{vllm}.
+In this manner, although new jobs are assigned with higher priority, they are blocked to await the free memory space.
+Under extreme GPU memory-constrained settings (e.g., long sequence inference), this solution would degenerate MLFQ to FCFS, which again suffers from head-of-line blocking.

-\parabf{Strawman solution 2: kill low-priority jobs.} Another straightforward solution is to \textit{kill} some low-priority jobs and free their key-value cache to make room for newly arrived high-priority jobs.
+\parabf{Strawman solution 2: kill and re-compute low-priority jobs.} Another straightforward solution is to \textit{kill} some low-priority jobs and release their key-value cache to make room for newly arrived high-priority jobs.
 This solution has two problems.
-First, the killed jobs lose their generation state and need to rerun the initiation phase to generate their key-value cache, which wastes computation resources and time.
+First, the killed jobs lose their generation states, necessitating to rebuild their key-value tensors.
+This results in the waste of valuable computational resources and time.
 Second, it may cause deadlocks.
-When the high-priority jobs keep arriving, ongoing jobs with lower priority would be killed.
-With the starvation avoidance mechanism enabled, the killed jobs may be promoted to the highest-priority queue after $STARVE\_LIMIT$.
-In this case, the promoted job may again kill the currently executing job that kills it in the previous round, which leads to a deadlock.
-This brings extra complexity to set $STARVE\_LIMIT$.
-A large value causes starvation, while a small value may cause deadlocks.
+When the high-priority jobs arrive, ongoing jobs with lower priority are killed.
+Due to the starvation avoidance, the killed jobs may be promoted to the highest-priority queue if they wait longer than the specified $STARVE_LIMIT$.
+In this case, the promoted job may kill the currently executing job, which may just kill the promoted job in the previous step.
+It potentially results in a deadlock.

+\parabf{Our solution: proactive key-value cache swapping.} Under the strict GPU memory capacity constraints, the two strawman solutions have to sacrifice either the performance of newly arrived jobs or the efficiency of low-priority jobs.
+To overcome this dilemma, our key observation is that the key-value tensors only need to be reserved in the GPU memory when their corresponding jobs get scheduled.
+Based on this observation, \sysname extends the space of the key-value cache from GPU memory to the host memory. \sysname swaps out inactive key-value tensors of jobs to the host memory to accommodate additional pending jobs, and swaps in key-value tensors back to the GPU memory for upcoming jobs.